Content

 Sometimes it means that close tag missed for one of previous tags.

-As you see Javadoc parser prints error and doesn't build AST if unknown HTML tag doesn't have matching end tag.
-If that a case please create an issue against Checkstyle to upgrade parser.
+As you see, the Javadoc parser prints an error and doesn't build the AST if an unknown HTML tag doesn't have a matching end tag.
+If that's the case, please create an issue for Checkstyle to consider adding support for this tag.

 There are also HTML tags that are marked as "Not supported in HTML5" (HTML Element Reference).
 Checkstyle Javadoc parser can parse those tags too if they are written in Tight-HTML.